fabric8io/fabric8/bai/ReadMe.md

 You may want to exclude certain camel contexts from being audited completely.
 That is to say no auditing is performed at all.
 To do this define a property of this format:

-    camelContext.(include|exclude)[/$bundleIDRegex] = $camelContextIDRegex
+    camelContext.exclude.$bundleIDPattern = $camelContextIDPattern

 Patterns for the OSGi Bundle ID and CamelContext ID use Java [regular expression syntax](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html#sum).

 For example the default rule below will exclude all camel contexts in any bundle which have a CamelContext ID which starts with *"audit-"*

-    camelContext.exclude/.* = audit-.*

-Ommitting the bundleIDRegex is applicable to matching all bundle IDs

-    camelContext.exclude = audit-.*
+    camelContext.exclude.* = audit-.*

-Using either include or exclude allows you to easily include or exclude all camelContextID's given a bundle ID pattern.

-Note that exclusions always win ahead of inclusions.
-All inclusion rules are OR'd together and all exclusions are OR'd together.

-If you wish to override an exclusion rule, just make it empty:
+If you wish to override an exclusion rule, just make it an empty pattern which matches nothing:

-        camelContext.exclude/.* =
+        camelContext.exclude.* =

 #### Excluding Events

 All kinds of events are raised by default.
 You may wish to exclude kinds of events on a per bundleID or camelContextID.
 To do this use this form of key/value

-    event.exclude.$eventName.$bundleRegex = $camelContextIdRegex
+    event.exclude.$eventName.$bundleIDPattern = $camelContextIDPattern

 Where *$eventName* can be one of